 Saturday 21st October 2023 at 00:00 GMT to Friday 27th October 2023 at 23:59 GMT

 The Lighthouse Challenge is not a contest.
-It is a very friendly event.
-It is designed to promote the activation of England’s wonderful lighthouses and the hunting/activating of ELA references in the form of a seven day activity period.
+It is a very friendly event designed to promote the activation of England’s wonderful lighthouses and the hunting/activating of ELA references in the form of a seven day activity period.
 The main purpose of the Lighthouse Challenge is to provide everyone with the opportunity to improve one’s individual skills as an 3e or in the field or a hunter at home whilst having fun on their radio, with the incentive of receiving ELA Lighthouse Challenge Awards in addition to our regular awards.

 Enjoy whatever time you have on the radio, either activating or hunting, maybe even both, ELA references.
 There will be lots of activity during this period with the added benefit of additional awards to supplement our regular awards program.
 All ELA Lighthouse Challenge activations are also valid for English Lighthouse Awards.